humank/cfn-lab/README.md

 Whole Stack creation would take 20 minutes or more, depends on regional resources arrangement status.

->After creation completed, check the cloudformation output and click the ***LoadBalancerURL*** link at master stack output or loadbalancer stack output to see the result.
+>After creation completed, check the cloudformation Output and click the ***LoadBalancerURL*** link at master stack Output or loadbalancer stack Outputs to see the result.

 ![Application LoadBalancer URL](images/cfn-creation-completed.png "System Architecture")